vbartusevicius/esp-analog-distance-meter/README.md

 }
 ```

-The example above shows that the container is filled to 73%, and the height of something is 1.12 meters.
-The raw measured distance from the sensor to something is 1.51 meters.
+The example above shows that the container is filled to 73%, and the height of water is 1.12 meters.
+The raw measured distance from the sensor to the water surface is 1.51 meters.